ProHance

 ProHance is indicated for magnetic resonance imaging (MRI) in adults and pediatric patients including term neonates to visualize lesions with disrupted blood brain barrier and/or abnormal vascularity in the brain (intracranial lesions), spine and associated tissues.

-1.2 MRI of Extracranial/Extraspinal Head and Neck
+1.2 MRI of Extracranial/Extraspinal Tissues

 ProHance is indicated for MRI in adults to visualize lesions in the head and neck.